matthewratcliffe/airplay-server/README.md

 - Schedules automatic shutdown on user login (if enabled during setup)
 - Hides all desktop icons for a clean AirPlay display
 - Disables display sleep and screen blanking
-- Sets a custom wallpaper displaying “Airplay server enabled” and scheduled shutdown time
+- Sets a custom wallpaper displaying “Airplay Receiver enabled” and scheduled shutdown time
-- Replaces the xubuntu logo with "Airplay Server"
+- Replaces the xubuntu logo with "Airplay Receiver"

 ---